edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ## Other credential formats {#interop-creds}
 The stable evidence that drives VVP -- vetting credential ({{<vetting-credential}}), TNAlloc credential ({{<tnalloc-credential}}), brand credential ({{<brand-credential}}), brand proxy credential ({{<brand-proxy-credential}}), and delegated signer credential ({{<delegated-signer-credential}}) -- MUST all be ACDCs.
 This is because only when the data in these credentials is modeled as an ACDC is it associated with permanent identities that possess appropriate security guarantees.

 However, VVP can easily be driven by other approaches to evidence, treating the ACDCs as a somewhat secondary format transformation.
 In such a case, a *bridging party* plays a pivotal role.
-This party MUST verify foreign evidence (e.g., W3C verifiable credentials {{W3C-VC}}), and then issue ACDCs that derive from it.
+This party MUST verify foreign evidence (e.g., W3C verifiable credentials {{W3C-VC}}), and then issue ACDCs that derive from it (e.g., using {{CITATION-SCHEMA}}).
 It MAY radically transform the data in the process (e.g., combining or splitting credentials, changing schemas or data values).

 This transformation from foreign evidence to ACDCs is very flexible, and allows for tremendous interoperability.
 On the calling side, any ecosystem that deals in cryptographic evidence can provide input to VVP, no matter what evidence mechanisms they prefer.